nus-cs2103/website-base/admin/project-w10-mid-v13.md

 <div class="indented">
 <box>

-{{ icon_important_big_red }} Do a sincere job on this task because this is your only chance to get tutor feedback on the DG before it is graded at v1.4.
+{{ icon_important_big_red }} Do a sincere job on this task because this is your only chance to get feedback on the DG before it is graded at v1.4.
 </box>
 </div>